 Gin: For this Christmas themed adult beverage, I highly suggest you reach for a bottle of London Dry gin, which has the most pronounced juniper flavor out of all gin types.

-Cranberry & Pomegranate Juice: Cranberry and pomegranate are both in season over the winter holidays, and their sweet-tart flavor profiles add both depth and lovely color to these otherwise simple cocktails.
+Pure Cranberry Juice & Pomegranate Juice: Unsweetened cranberry juice and pomegranate juice are both in season over the winter holidays, and their sweet-tart flavor profiles add both depth and lovely color to these otherwise simple cocktails.
 The final addition of tonic water gives these gin cranberry drinks a bit of bittersweet bubbly sophistication.

 Oh, and another fun fact?
 Tonic water will actually glow under black lights!

 The other flavor profiles of tonic water - namely light sweetness and a bit of citrus - are a perfect pairing for gin, cranberry and pomegranate in this refreshing holiday cocktail.
-So go on and treat your-elf to one of these tasty cranberry gin cocktails, stat!
+So go on and treat your-elf to one of these tasty cranberry gin cocktails this holiday season topped with a sprig of rosemary, stat!